-Oils rich in Omega-3 Fatty Acids, such as Flax Oil, can be an excellent way to add cooler burning fuel to the equine diet, as well as support your horse’s health in many ways, including response to allergens, skin and coat, gastric and muscle health in addition to adding calories.
+Oils rich in Omega-3 Fatty Acids, such as Flax Oil, can be an excellent way to add cooler burning fuel to the equine diet, as well as support your horse’s health in many ways, including skin and coat, gastric and muscle health in addition to adding calories.
 With far-reaching benefits, it’s important to make the right choice when selecting an oil, ensuring a beneficial ratio of omega-3 to omega 6 fatty acids.

 Studies have shown that when you provide a horse a balanced diet high in omega-3 fatty acids, he will actually utilize his feed better.
 There are healthier alternatives to putting weight on a horse, such as providing energy-dense flax oil instead of adding more concentrates to the diet.

 1 : 2.1

 1 : 7.5